-The City of Salem requires masks to be worn in all indoor public areas.
-Salem’s mask requirement is currently in place through November 13 pending public health data.
+The City of Salem indoor mask requirement expires at midnight on November 13.
+While the City will not require masks be worn indoors after November 13, individual businesses have the right to require masks be worn on their premises.
 Massachusetts requires masks to be worn while on public and private transportation (including trains, buses, ferries, taxis, and ride shares, and while in stations) and while in healthcare settings.
-Find more information on the City of Salem’s COVID-19 response at salem.com/masks and review the mask mandate from the Salem Board of Health here.
+Find more information on the City of Salem’s COVID-19 response at salem.com/masks.

 There are currently no restrictions on capacity in Massachusetts, unless set by individual businesses.
 Confirm capacity limits and reservation requirements with individual businesses ahead of your visit.